Christmas In Amsterdam: What You Need To Know by JetSettingFools.com

 Christmas night is usually highlighted by a feast at home.
 Traditional Christmas Dinner in the Netherlands consists of a shrimp starter, thick pea soup (called Erwtensoep or Snert), roasted vegetables (like brussel sprouts and potatoes) and a main meat dish (often game meat such as rabbit, venison or duck).

-However, a relatively new custom for Christmas Day dinner in Amsterdam is Gourmetten – where diners cook their own meals of bite-sized meats and veggies in small skillets over a small tabletop oven.
-This Amsterdam Christmas tradition requires a special Gourmetten set – but ask if your Airbnb owner has an extra one and you can pick up fixings already prepared at the local grocery store.
+However, a relatively new custom for Christmas Day dinner in Amsterdam is Gourmetten – where diners cook their own meals of bite-sized meats and veggies in small skillets over a tabletop oven.
+This Amsterdam Christmas tradition requires a special Gourmetten set – but ask if your Airbnb host has an extra one and you can pick up ingredients already prepared at the local grocery store.

-If a kitchen and/or Gourmetten set is not available to you, do not fear!
-There are a handful of Christmas Day restaurants open in Amsterdam…but it’s best to make a reservation in advance!
+If a kitchen and/or Gourmetten set is not available to you, do not fear.
+There are a handful of Christmas Day restaurants open in Amsterdam where visitors can eat a festive meal.
+In fact, many restaurants serve a fixed menu of classic Amsterdam Christmas food.
+Just note that it is essential to make a reservation in advance.

-Pro Tip: Find out more about what to eat in Amsterdam at Christmas in our post, Dutch Cuisine!
+Pro Tip: Find out more about what to eat in Amsterdam at Christmas in our guide to Dutch Cuisine!

 Christmas Mass Amsterdam